-orchestral performance last season, featuring singers such as 1980s pop star Billy Idol.
-Fans of the classical side of Tanglewood may not realize that the summer home to the BSO was also a stopover for classic on June 15."
-Quadrophenia was a full
+That performance, with the orchestra, will be on June 15."
+Quadrophenia was a full orchestral performance last season, featuring singers such as 1980s pop star Billy Idol.

-> rock acts in the 1960s.
+> Fans of the classical side of Tanglewood may not realize that the summer home to the BSO was also a stopover for classic rock acts in the 1960s.